2022 Registration is now open!

-HERBalachia offers a unique education through teaching local plant identity, holistic health, world herbal traditions, sustainable harvesting practices, medicine making, and an overall inward journey of the self.
-The school meets one weekend per month, March through September, and is designed for beginning herbal students, health care practitioners, and healthy lifestylers.
+HERBalachia offers a unique education through teaching local plant identity, world herbal traditions, sustainable harvesting practices, medicine making, and an overall inward journey of the self.
+This program is designed for:

 My heart and my Head are full of love for plants,

 for these teachers and for this wonderful journey.
 Aho!